turbot/steampipe-docs/README.md

 ![image](https://steampipe.io/images/steampipe-social-preview-4.png)

-# Steampipe Docs
+# Steampipe docs format & structure

-The [Steampipe Documentation](https://steampipe.io/docs) is open source!
-You can give us feedback and request for changes by submitting issues and pull requests in this repository.

-## Format & Structure

-Docs are written in markdown format and are located in `docs` folder.
+Docs are written in Markdown format and are located in the `docs` folder.
 The entry-point document will contain front-matter with `slug: /`.

 Each document requires the following frontmatter, adjust the values as per your requirement: